camunda/camunda-platform-helm/charts/ccsm-helm/README.md

 ### Zeebe-gateway

+Information about the Zeebe Gateway you can find [here](https://docs.camunda.io/docs/components/zeebe/technical-concepts/architecture/#gateway).

 | Section | Parameter | Description | Default |
 |-|-|-|-|
 | `zeebe-gateway`| | Configuration to define properties related to the Zeebe standalone gateway | |